dhellmann/pymotw/PyMOTW/hmac/index.rst

     out_s.flush()

-Now that the data is in the StringIO buffer, we can read it back out again.
+Now that the data is in the :mod:`StringIO` buffer, we can read it back out again.
 The first step is to read the line of data with the digest and data length.
 Then the remaining data is read (using the length value).
-We could use pickle.load() to read directly from the stream, but that assumes a trusted data stream and we do not yet trust the data enough to unpickle it.
+We could use ``pickle.load()`` to read directly from the stream, but that assumes a trusted data stream and we do not yet trust the data enough to unpickle it.
 Reading the pickle as a string collect the data from the stream, without actually unpickling the object.

 ::